randax/kafka-streams-workshop/README.md

     set search_path to inventory;
     select b.isbn, b.title, a.name from book b join author a on a.id=b.author_id;

+Books used in this workshop are based on the dataset found [here](https://www.kaggle.com/dylanjcastillo/7k-books-with-metadata)

 ### Kafka Connect and the Debezium plugin

 Now on to the fun part.
 We will create a program that pulls data from our database to make it available in Kafka